agrimsted/ORIE_4741/MidtermReport.md

 The following features were extracted from CitiBike data:
 * **Trip_duration** is the dependent variable.
 It is a nonnegative real number where the time is measured in seconds.
 * **Start_month** is a nominal feature with numbers from 1-12.
 This feature is nominal as opposed to numerical because the relationship between months is not linear; the seasons are cyclical.
-Plan to test both categorical treatments and quadratic numerical treatments of this variable.
+We plan to test both categorical treatments and quadratic numerical treatments of this variable.
 * **Start_hour** is an integer from 0-23.
 We tested encoding start_hour as nominal and the test mean square error increased by .005%.
 * **Start_station_id** is a nominal value and it is the geographic feature of our model.
 * **User_type** is a binary variable.
 The user is either a customer or a subscriber.